neonevm/neon-evm.docs/README.md

 ### Linting

-Linting may either be local (with vale installed via the CLI) or on a webhook action in GitHub or the like.
+Linting with Vale may either be local (with Vale installed via the CLI) or on a webhook action in GitHub or the like.

 ### Local lint